lianqiw/maos/docs/10_introduction.md

 reconstructs the low order modes separately from the high order reconstruction with additional sanitization to decouple the two.
 For classic AO, least squares control is also implemented.
 A simple integrator with gain update is used to control the DM.
-For low order control, an LQG based kalman filter is also implemented.
+For low order control, an LQG based Kalman filter is also implemented.

 Performance evaluation is done in terms of RMS wavefront error, Strehl ratio,